opral/monorepo/packages/paraglide/paraglide-js-adapter-next/README.md

 }
 ```

 > If you are using ESM for your NextJS config, you can also import `availableLanguageTags` and `sourceLanguageTag` from `./src/paraglide/runtime.js` and use them instead of hardcoding the locales.
+However, this requires `"type": "module"` in your `package.json` & is entirely optional.

 This will have the effect that NextJS will automatically prefix all routes with the locale.
 For example, the route `/about` will become `/en/about` for the English locale and `/de/about` for the German locale.
 The only language that won't be prefixed is the default locale.